osm-search/Nominatim/docs/customize/Tokenizers.md

 ##### Generic token analyzer

-The generic analyzer is able to create variants from a list of given abbreviation and decomposition replacements.
-It takes one optional parameter `variants` which lists the replacements to apply.
-If the section is omitted, then the generic analyzer becomes a simple analyzer that only applies the transliteration.
+The generic analyzer is able to create variants from a list of given abbreviation and decomposition replacements and introduce spelling variations.

+###### Variants

-The variants section defines lists of replacements which create alternative spellings of a name.
+The optional 'variants' section defines lists of replacements which create alternative spellings of a name.
 To create the variants, a name is scanned from left to right and the longest matching replacement is applied until the end of the string is reached.